millttt/Meta-Page-Like-Board/README.md

 ## This document will be a guide to how to get your new meta board up and running within your home
-## Written using CircuitPython and for 64x32 Adafruit Matrix Portals
+## Written using CircuitPython for 64x32 Adafruit Matrix Portals

 #### Recommended Hardware
 * [Adafruit Matrix Portal](https://www.adafruit.com/product/4745)